api3dao/oev-docs/docs/reference/oev/starter-guide/index.md

 To make a request on the relay, you need to provide the payload for the respective endpoint that you intend to call.
-As a form of authentication, relay requires a the payload to be signed and signature provided as well.
+As a form of authentication, relay requires the payload to be signed and signature provided as well.
 This signature needs to be unique and is used to identify this operation in case of a potential dispute.

 ```javascript
 const unsignedPayload = {